-Generally, the answer is “No”, unless it falls on covered property.
+Generally, the answer is “No”, unless it falls on the home or another covered structure.
 The idea is that the insurance company insures the home, not the trees around it.
-Consider a home located on several acres of forestland.
-We would not expect the homeowners policy to pay to remove downed trees in the surrounding forest after every storm.
-In the same way, if the tree fell in the yard and not on any covered property, only nominal coverage, if any, is provided.
+Consider a home located on several acres of forest.
+We would not expect the homeowners policy to pay to remove downed trees in the surrounding woods after every storm.
+In the same way, if the tree falls in the yard and not on a covered building, only nominal coverage, if any, is provided.

-However, if the tree falls directly on the home or other covered property, policies cover the reasonable cost to remove it from the structure.
-Limits are often $500 to $1,000 and the client is responsible for expenses in excess of that.
-If you need more, ask your agent to see if your insurance carrier offers higher limits.
+However, if the tree falls directly on the home or other covered property, policies cover the reasonable cost to remove it from the structure (plus damage to the house itself, or course).
+Limits for removal of the tree are often $500 to $1,000 and the client is responsible for expenses in excess of that.
+If you need more, ask your agent if your insurance carrier offers higher limits.
 Note this protection covers the cost to remove the tree from the covered property, not necessarily the entire tree.
 Thus, if a large tree were to fall next to a home and a branch damage the roof, the policy would pay to remove the branch and repair the home.
 Removing the tree from the yard would be the client’s responsibility.
 Any exceptions are at the discretion of the insurance company.

 Many homeowners policies provide a limited amount of coverage to replace trees, shrubs, and plants damaged by lightning.
 Crazy, right?
 They don’t even need to have fallen.
 Typical limits are $500 per tree/shrub/plant, with the total limit being 5% of the coverage carried on the dwelling.
-But keep in mind that any claim, even lightning claims, go against your policy and can mean higher future premiums.
+But keep in mind that any claim, even lightning claims, go against your policy and can mean higher premiums in the future.

 If, as a result of the lightning strike, the tree fell on the dwelling or other covered property, the policy would pay to remove the tree and repair the home.
 If only a portion of the the tree fell on the home and the rest fell in the yard, coverage would likely be found under the dwelling and lightning portions of the policy.
 You can see that each scenario is different and there are situations where the limits of insurance would not be sufficient to cover the entire expense of removal.

 Your policy only provides coverage for your neighbor’s damage if you were careless or negligent in some way.
-If a tree on your property creates a hazard because it is damaged or diseased, it is your responsibility to remove it within a reasonable time.
+If a tree on your property creates a hazard because it is damaged or diseased, it is your responsibility to remove it.
 If you fail to remove the tree and it falls on your neighbor’s house, your homeowners liability insurance will cover the neighbor’s damage because you were negligent in maintaining your property.
 If a healthy tree falls on your neighbor’s home during a storm, your policy does not cover the damage.
 There was no negligence, therefore no liability.
-Such coverage is to be provided by your neighbor’s own homeowners insurance policy, subject to limitations.
+Such coverage is to be provided by your neighbor’s own homeowners insurance policy.

-Fences are considered detached structures on your homeowners’ insurance policy.
-If your policy contains coverage for other structures, a fence will be covered there.
+Fences are considered detached structures on a homeowners’ insurance policy.
+If a policy contains coverage for other structures, a fence will be covered there.
 Damage will be covered up to the limit of the other structures coverage specified in the policy, and subject to the deductible.
 Wear, tear, neglect, and maintenance are not covered.